 We’ll take our cell phones just about anywhere, as evidenced by the previous survey, and some of us consider them not just tech tools, but close, personal friends.

-A recent survey commissioned by Microsoft asked consumers across Australia, China, India, Japan, and Taiwan how integral the mobile phone has become in their lives.
+A recent survey commissioned by Microsoft asked consumers across Australia, China, India, Japan, and Taiwan how integral the cell phone has become in their lives.
 It may have become a little too integral.

-The survey found that 24 percent of men and 11 percent of women believe it is acceptable to propose to their partner using their mobile phone, which probably resulted in this conversation:
+The survey found that 24 percent of men and 11 percent of women believe it is acceptable to propose to their partner using their cell phone, which probably resulted in this conversation:

 Man: I just wanted to say, will you marry me?